rancher/docs/content/k3s/latest/en/quick-start/_index.md

 weight: 1
 ---

 >**Note:** The intent of this guide is to quickly launch a cluster that you can use to evaluate k3s.
 This guide is not intended for production environments.
-Production environments should utilize a High-Availability solution.
+Production environments should utilize a High-Availiability solution.
 The [installation options](../installation) section covers in greater detail how k3s can be setup.

+> New to Kubernetes?
+The official Kubernetes docs already have some great tutorials outlining the basics [here](https://kubernetes.io/docs/tutorials/kubernetes-basics/).

 Install Script
 --------------